ankitbioinfo/NiCo_Documentation/docs/installation.rst

 Updating NiCo
 -------------------

-To update NiCo to the latest version, navigate to the cloned directory and pull the latest changes:
+To update NiCo to the latest version, navigate to the cloned directory and pull the latest changes.